rmaclean/twot/README.md

 ## Using

-Execute twot followed by a command, currently there are two BlockTrain and Clean (they are case sensitive).
+Execute Twot followed by a command, currently there are three: Ready, BlockTrain and Clean (they are case sensitive).

 ### Common parameters

-Both commands accept a username, this should be yours which can be provided with `--username` or `-u` followed by your username (without the @ sign).
-The other command is dry run, which is specified with `--dryrun` which will let you see the changes without making them.
+Both BlockTrain and Clean accept a dry run parameter, which is specified with `--dryrun` which will let you see the changes without actually making them.

+### Ready

+Running this command will tell you if you are correctly setup.
+This is useful to verify the API secrets.

 ### BlockTrain